heroku/hatchet/README.md

 - **Strings versus symbols**

-In Ruby you can have a define a symobl `:thing` as well as a `"string"`.
+In Ruby you can have a define a symbol `:thing` as well as a `"string"`.
 They look and behave very closely but are different.
 A symbol is a singleton object, while the string is unique object.
 One really confusing thing is you can have a hash with both string and symbol keys:

 ```ruby
 my_hash = {}